daac-tools/find-simdoc/README.md

 # Finding similar documents

-This software provides fast all-pair similarity searches in a document file.
+This software provides fast all-pair similarity searches in documents.

 ## Problem definition

 - Input
-  - List of sentences $D = (d_1, d_2, \dots, d_n)$
+  - List of documents $D = (d_1, d_2, \dots, d_n)$
   - Distance function $\delta: D \times D \rightarrow [0,1]$
   - Radius threshold $r \in [0,1]$
 - Output
-  - All pairs of similar sentence ids $R = \\{ (i,j): i < j, \delta(d_i, d_j) \leq r \\}$
+  - All pairs of similar document ids $R = \\{ (i,j): i < j, \delta(d_i, d_j) \leq r \\}$

-## Example of finding similar sentences

-This software is implemented in Rust.
+## Running example

+Here, we describe a basic usage of this software through a running example.

-First of all, install `rustc` and `cargo` following the [official instructions](https://www.rust-lang.org/tools/install).
+First of all, install `rustc` and `cargo` following the [official instructions](https://www.rust-lang.org/tools/install) since this software is implemented in Rust.

 ### 1. Data preparation

-You have to prepare a document file containing search sentences line by line.
+You have to prepare a text file containing documents line by line.

-From the Reuters Corpus provided by NLTK, you can produce the document file used throughout this example, with the following command.
+To produce an example file used throughout this description, you can use `scripts/load_nltk_sents.py` that downloads the Reuters Corpus provided by NLTK.
+Run the following command.

 ```
 $ ./scripts/load_nltk_sents.py reuters
 ```

 `reuters.txt` will be output.
+Fully-duplicate documents are removed because they are not noise in evaluation of similarity searches.
-Note that, since lines are shuffled to deduplicate sentences, your file will not be the identical to the following example.
+To do this, the output lines are shuffled, and your file will not be the identical to the following example.

 ```
 $ head reuters.txt